PTSSpace/MANIsimulation/README.md

 ## Getting Started

-The following sections will guide you through installing the MANIsimulation package and its dependencies.
+The following sections will guide you through the installation of the MANIsimulation package and its dependencies.

 ### Prerequisites